Last updated on May 11, 2026

 This card is decent overall.
 It’s nothing too crazy, especially compared with what’s coming, but it's better than everything before it on the list.

-Sevinne's Reclamation doesn’t restrict you to creatures specifically, but it restricts you to permanents with a mana value of three or less.
-It also has flashback and reanimates two targets when flashed back.
+One of the best flashback cards in the game, Sevinne's Reclamation doesn’t restrict you to creatures specifically, but it restricts you to permanents with a mana value of 3 or less.
+It also has flashback and reanimates two targets when cast from a graveyard.

-This is great in white and Selesnya () enchantment decks that don’t have access to the vast majority of reanimation and has a few critical pieces to reanimate if needed.
+This is great in white and Selesnya enchantment decks that don’t have access to the vast majority of reanimation but have a few critical pieces to reanimate if needed.

-Repeated reuse of your creatures, no condition for mana value, no additional cost, these are excellent traits for reanimation.
-Yes, it's probably overpriced for the first one, but controlling From the Rubble for even two turns is worth it if you've built your deck around a short list of creature types.
+Repeated reuse of your creatures and no additional cost: These are excellent traits for reanimation.
+Yes, it's overpriced for the first one, but controlling From the Rubble for two turns is worth it if you've built your deck around a short list of creature types.

 The first iteration of Sheoldred, Sheoldred, Whispering One reanimates something from your graveyard on your upkeep and forces opponents to sacrifice a creature on their upkeep.
-That’s a very powerful mechanic overall, and it holds up despite the mana value of seven on this card.
+That’s a very powerful mechanic overall, and it holds up despite the hefty mana value on this card.
+Reanimation targets that then continue reanimating other cards are quite strong for these strategies.

 Splendid Reclamation is a 4-mana sorcery and a one-shot catch-call reanimation spell to bring back all your lands.
 They come into play tapped, but pairing this with some kind of mass land destruction leaves you with everything you had and your opponents with nothing.